gasp-xyz/mangata-node/pallets/sudo-origin/README.md

 }
 ```

-## Genesis Config
+## Runtime Config

-The Sudo module depends on the [`GenesisConfig`](https://docs.rs/pallet-sudo/latest/pallet_sudo/struct.GenesisConfig.html).
+The SudoOrigin module depends on the Runtime for its accepted Origin configuration.
-You need to set an initial superuser account as the sudo `key`.

 ## Related Modules